 Launching a new project is overwhelming: You need to think about so many things at a time that most people get seriously stressed.
 I always do.
+Unfortunately, how to create a content marketing strategy is an important one that will stress out many.

 There’s no way to make a project launch easy.
 After all, the more you do prior and at the launch, the more chances your project has to succeed.
 So this guide is not about making your life easy.
 It aims at helping you organize your pre-launch content marketing activities so that you know what to expect and what other things to plan.